joeax/svidget/packages/svidget/vibespec.md

 - `log.ts`: Contains the logging functionality for Svidget.
 - `param.ts`: Contains the `Param` class, which represents a parameter of a widget.
 - `paramBase.ts`: Contains the `ParamBase` class, which is the base class for `Param` and `ActionParam`.
-- `root.page.ts`: Contains the main Svidget class for interacting with widgets on the web page.
+- `pageRoot.ts`: Contains the main Svidget class for interacting with widgets on the web page. (old file `svidget.root.page.js`).
-- `root.widget.ts`: Contains the main Svidget class for interacting with widgets in the widget context.
+- `widgetRoot.ts`: Contains the main Svidget class for interacting with widgets in the widget context. (old file `svidget.root.widget.js`).
 - `types.ts`: Contains TypeScript union types for Svidget enums.
 - `widget.ts`: Contains the `Widget` class, which represents a widget singleton instance in the widget scope.
 - `widgetEvent.ts`: Contains the `WidgetEvent` class.